Xeljanz Complications: Drug commonly used to treat Rheumatoid Arthritis leads to blood clots and pulmonary embolism

 The FDA first approved Xeljanz in 2012 to treat moderate to severe active rheumatoid arthritis, one of the most common and disabling types of autoimmune arthritis, affecting more than 1.3 million people in the U.S. RA results in pain and swelling in the joints of the hands and feet, and can also affect the eyes, skin, or lungs.

-Serious side effects or complications that may be associated with Xeljanz include:
+Serious Xeljanz side effects or complications that may be associated with the drug include:

 - Blood Clots